aritrakar/spacetagram/README.md

 Submission for Shopify Front End Developer Challenge 2022.
 Demo: [GitHub Pages](https://aritrakar.github.io/spacetagram/).

-**NOTE:** The GitHub Pages version features everything except individual post pages.
-I have not added support for that yet.

 ## The Challenge

 We'd like a simple to use interface that makes it easy to: